iamlab-cmu/franka-interface/docs/install.rst

 Realtime Kernel
 ~~~~~~~~~~~~~~~

-If you don't want to go through the hassle of compiling the realtime kernel yourself, feel free to download a precompiled version for **Ubuntu 18.04 ONLY** `here <https://drive.google.com/file/d/1Rp3_1nebSAAK8ViMMa9XX-efbWWYB7tw/view?usp=sharing>`_.
+If you don't want to go through the hassle of compiling the realtime kernel yourself, feel free to download a precompiled version for Ubuntu 18.04 `here <https://drive.google.com/file/d/1VCPCe8m0CsgBUkfk2D_89UBAVW3QKjAQ/view?usp=sharing>`_ or Ubuntu 20.04 `here <https://drive.google.com/file/d/1ZCXyuqAJQptzTCBLtG0S_BQMXcRnmb0o/view?usp=sharing>`_.
 Otherwise skip down to the next section first and then come back to this section and start from step 5.

 1. Simply unzip the packages into your ``Downloads`` folder.